JacobPaxton/data_science_notes/frontend_notes.md

     - returns -1 if string not found; looks for first character of string, so if startpos inside string, continues through
     - Only .search can use REGEX, it can't use startpos though
 - REGEX: `.match(/regexhere/gi)` --- /g for match-all, /i for case-insensitive
+    - Can test your REGEX like this: `/e/.test("The best things in life are free!");` which returns true
 - Return true/false: `.includes("string")`, `startsWith("string")` or endsWith(),
 - Use "template literals" to do cool string stuff, ex: `hello (\n) how are you`
     - Span multiple lines with a string; can also use `blahblah $(var1 * var2) blahblah` to put vars / expressions in string
     - Great for putting HTML into variables
+- Dates: `const d = new Date(year, month, day, hour, minute, second, and millisecond);` or `const d = new Date("January 29th, 2017 11:13:00");`
+    - Month specifically uses the month indices, so January: 0, February: 1 and more- rest are normal
+    - Only one parameter in `Date(parameter);` is milliseconds, including more goes to the year-month-day formula
+    - Date objects have methods like `d.toDateString();` and more for outputs specifically
+        - Main use: `d.getFullYear();` and similar date-get methods, look here for them: https://www.w3schools.com/jsref/jsref_obj_date.asp
+        - Can set portions of date object after creation using: `d.setFullYear();` and more methods
+    - More formats for creating a date object like "2015-06-12", look up stuff
 ### Javascript Array Work
 - Javascript arrays work like Python lists with `array.sort()`, `array.reverse()`, `array.length`, `array[0]`, `array[array.length - 1]`
     - Sorting numbers is funky, use: `numeric_array.sort(function(a, b){return a - b});`, for more sorting just look up a solution (don't bother)
+    - To only house unique elements, use: `const letters = new Set(["a", "b", "c", ...])`, "Set" has several methods for add/remove/etc work
+    - To create (better) objects, use `Map`, ex: `const fruits = new Map([ ["apples", 500], ["bananas", 300], ["oranges", 200] ]);`, has methods
 - Detect if an object is an array: `object.isArray();` or `myarray instanceof Array;`
 - Make an array from something: `array.from(something)`
 - Perform element-wise operations: `array.map(myfunction);`